allenokech/SFIA2-Project/README.md

 As I grew further into the project, I evolved the original risk assessment.
 It occured to me that there were certain areas within the project, especially its infrastructure that could greatly affect its success.

 ### Future Improvements
-- The current application only allows for users to add songs to a single individual playlist, an improved application could enable song additions to multiple playlists at once.
-- Reiterating what was stated during the database structure, in future an upgraded application could contain Artists, Albums, Genres and Record Labels.
-These added entities would enable for a much more detailed application with users being able to store more information within their playlists.
-Infact, with the new entities the future Music Playlist application could actually be converted into a Music Library.

 ### Author
 ##### Tonny Allen Okech